biocore/qiime/doc/tutorials/rtax.rst

 Taxonomic classifications of single- and paired-end sequences with RTAX
 =======================================================================

 The RTAX procedure takes advantage of mate-pair information when performing taxonomic classification.
 The additional information from a second read may allow a more precise taxonomy assignment to be made.
-Conversely may reveal greater uncertainty in the assignment than would have been inferred from one read alone, leading to a less precise (but more accurate) assignment.
+Conversely, the second read may reveal greater uncertainty in the assignment than would have been inferred from one read alone, leading to a less precise (but more accurate) assignment.

 RTAX may also be used to classify single reads.
 Here too it attempts to avoid overprediction by considering a range of best hits (something like a k-nearest-neighbor classifier), in contrast to the single best hit approach used by the Blast classifier.